jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

   accurately detect policy drift.

-- Implement a credible application allowlist solution to prevent execution/reading of applications and libraries.
+- Implement a credible application allowlist solution to prevent execution/reading of unauthorized applications and libraries.

-- Endpoint control techniques such as enhanced logging can be effective detective controls where the following conditions are met:
+- Implement ndpoint control techniques such as enhanced logging as effective detective controls where the following conditions are met:

   - Secure adequate funding to maintain a robust security information